 Dr. Needell helps you implement an effective treatment plan by taking your health history, current health, and medication reactions into account and then keeping the rest on heart disease.

-To partner with Dr. Needell to manage your concerns about high cholesterol Dr. Needell, call Gastonia Wellness & Long Term Care or book online today.
+To partner with Dr. Needell to manage your concerns about high cholesterol Dr. Needell, call Gastonia Wellness & Long Term Care today.